Skip to content

 Care Coordination Service

-This is an NHS service for babies and children who present with an identified developing condition or disability which is impacting on or has the potential to significantly impact upon their long-term development.
+This is an NHS service for babies and children who present with complex therapy needs which is impacting on or has the potential to significantly impact upon their long-term development.

-An appointment will be offered with a Specialist Nurse Advisor and a family service plan will be agreed.
-In some cases, a care coordinator may be allocated to the child and their family to provide longer term support.
-This support may include;
+An appointment will be offered with a Specialist Nurse Advisor and a plan will be agreed.
+The support offered by the team may include;

 • coordination of care with other professionals and organisations.